 Whenever possible, we use small, locally operated hotels that have sound environmental practices; groups dine at restaurants that feature fresh and authentic regional cuisine; we choose partners that strive for the highest standard of responsible practices; and we employ local guides; all of which support local economies.

 Costa Rica: Highlands to the Coast Family Adventure In Quepos, Boundless Journeys’ guests stay at Hotel Si Como No, which is committed to best environmental practices and actively supports the local community through outreach and educational initiatives.
 The design and construction of Si Como No incorporates sustainable design principles, including a gray water management system, solar panels, and comprehensive recycling programs.
 The hotel has also invested in educational, environmental, and community programs in the Quepos/Manuel Antonio area.
-Ecuador: The Galapagos Islands Boundless Journeys’ local partner is a recognized leader in responsible tourism, whose initiatives include training naturalist guides from the Galapagos Islands, offsetting carbon emissions, and supporting marine conservation.
+New Zealand: Alpine & Coastal Hiking In Arthur’s Pass, we stay at Wilderness Lodge, set on a working sheep farm and nature reserve, where much of the food served at their restaurant is from their own farm.
 Zanzibar: The Spice Island Our guests stay at Breezes Beach Club and Spa, a hotel that has demonstrated its dedication to the local community through the establishment of the Bwejuu maternity clinic.